sczcz/sczcz/README.md

 # 👋 Hi, I'm Anders Dahlheim

-I'm a newly graduated systems developer from Malmö University with an interest in backend development, data modeling, and API integration.
-For my capstone project, I developed a full-stack web application for coordinating carpools and communication within a scout organization, featuring real-time chat, role-based authentication, and a notification system.
+I recently graduated from Malmö University as a systems developer, focusing my studies on backend development, data modeling, and API integration.
+For my final capstone, I built a full-stack web app that helps a scout organization manage carpools and communication.
+It includes features such as real-time chat, role-based authentication, and a notification system that alerts users on schedule changes.

-As part of my bachelor’s thesis, I developed a tool for visualizing matching configurations and flip graphs.
-This is a standalone artifact aimed at supporting the study of reconfiguration of plane almost perfect matchings.
+In my bachelor’s thesis, I created a visualization tool for exploring matching configurations and their associated flip graphs.
+This standalone application is designed to assist researchers studying the reconfiguration of plane almost perfect matchings, allowing them to generate and inspect configurations interactively.

-Before transitioning into tech, I worked as a teacher for over 10 years, an experience that helped me build strong communication skills, structure complex work, and deliver during periods of high workload.
-I'm now actively looking for roles in backend or full-stack development where I can contribute to meaningful and well-crafted software systems.
+Prior to entering tech, I spent more than a decade as a teacher.
+This background refined my communication abilities, taught me to break down complex topics, and allowed me to maintain quality work under tight deadlines.
+I am now seeking opportunities in backend or full-stack development, eager to craft resilient, impactful software that meets users’ needs.

 ## 🔧 Skills & Technologies